Driving School Car Headboards

 An aero sign on my own car saw an improvement in mpg compared with my previous traditional style roof sign of 6% – from 55.3mpg to 58.6mpg

 It is best to use lettering with a simple easy to read font such as Arial and strong bold colours and to use as few letters a possible.
-Consider leaving off the words “driving school” or “school of motoring”.
+Consider leaving off the words “driving school” or “school of motoring” – they just take up valuable space and can look cluttered.

 Just have the basic name, phone number and regulation Red “L”.
 It can be a good idea to have a reflective L on one side to face the back of the car for night driving.